coderamen666/srd-v3.5-md/basic-rules-and-legal/races.md

     speak with a burrowing mammal (a badger, fox, rabbit, or the like, see below).
 This ability is innate to gnomes.
 See the *speak with animals* spell description.
--   Spell-Like Abilities: 1/day---*speak with animals* (burrowing mammal only, duration 1 minute).
-A gnome with a Charisma score of at least 10 also has the following spell-like abilities: 1/day---*dancing lights, ghost sound, prestidigitation.* Caster level 1st; save DC 10 + gnome's Cha modifier + spell level.
+-   Spell-Like Abilities: 1/day—*speak with animals* (burrowing mammal only, duration 1 minute).
+A gnome with a Charisma score of at least 10 also has the following spell-like abilities: 1/day—*dancing lights, ghost sound, prestidigitation.* Caster level 1st; save DC 10 + gnome’s Cha modifier + spell level.
 -   Favored Class: Bard.
-A multiclass gnome's bard class does not count when determining whether he takes an experience point penalty.
+A multiclass gnome’s bard class does not count when determining whether he takes an experience point penalty.

 ## Half-Elves